-A: There are no rules.
-The guest list is pretty much up to you—it can be as simple as you two, your immediate families, the wedding party and their plus-ones and your officiant and their partner.
-If you're not worried about wanting to keep your wedding day the main event, and crave another opportunity to hang with your nearest and dearest, make it a bash and invite all your out-of-town guests.
-It's a great opportunity to maximize your quality time with friends and family—you'll be more relaxed than at the wedding, and you'll have more time to chat.
-And don't worry about ruining the "surprise" for them; they don't come to the actual ceremony rehearsal—that's only for the wedding party and your immediate family.
-Everyone else joins you afterward for dinner.
+The guest list is pretty much up to you.
+It can be as simple as you two, your immediate families, the wedding party and their plus-ones and your officiant and their partner.
+If you're not worried about wanting to keep your wedding day the main event, and crave another opportunity to hang with your nearest and dearest, make it a bigger bash by inviting all your out-of-town guests.
+It's a great opportunity to maximize quality time with friends and family—you'll be more relaxed than at the wedding, and you'll have more time to chat.
+And don't worry about ruining the "surprise" for them—they won't come to the actual ceremony rehearsal, which is only for the wedding party and your immediate family.
+Everyone else can join you afterward for dinner.
 You can also have the best of both worlds: Keep your rehearsal dinner a tight-knit group, then spread the word to your guests (your wedding website is the perfect place for this) that you'll be gathering a nearby bar or hotel for post-dinner drinks and mingling.

-A: Remember, no matter who they are or what they're like, your partner's parents will soon be your in-laws.
-Even if you're worried about they way they'll act, you should start off on the right foot by inviting them to this party.
-Trust us, there'll be more trouble if you don't invite them than if you do.
-Grit your teeth, grin, and bear it.
-And it's true that your partner's parents may not realize they're supposed to host the rehearsal dinner.
+Remember, no matter who they are or what they're like, your partner's parents will soon be your in-laws.
+Even if you're worried about their behavior, you should start off on the right foot by inviting them to this special party.
+Trust us, there will be more trouble if you don't invite them than if you do.
+And it's true your partner's parents may not realize the groom's family is traditionally expected to host the rehearsal dinner.
 It's up to you and your partner to either bring it up with them or host the dinner yourselves.
-The fact that they're divorced and don't get along may make asking them to host it more trouble than it's worth.
-Remember too, the rehearsal dinner doesn't have to be a big to-do—it can be as simple as a home pizza party or burgers on the backyard grill.
+Asking them to host it is more trouble than it's worth, especially if, for example, they're divorced and don't get along.
 Look at it as a way to kick back before the wedding.
-Concentrate on your family, your partner and your wedding party (this is a good time to present them with their thank-you gifts) instead of dwelling on what his parents might do at the event.
+Concentrate on your family, your partner and your wedding party (this is a good time to present them with their thank-you gifts) instead of dwelling on what your partner's parents might do at the event.

 No, whoever's hosting won't look cheap if your rehearsal dinner is low-key.
-The rehearsal dinner is the perfect opportunity to let your families hang out together in a more casual atmosphere.
+The rehearsal dinner is the perfect opportunity to let your families hang out together in a more relaxed atmosphere.
 Sometimes, the more formal the wedding, the less formal the rehearsal dinner should be.
-It's not tacky at all!
+(In other words, it's not tacky at all.)
 The formal wedding will be more fun because the key players are already comfortable with each other.
-And a casual rehearsal dinner doesn't have to be completely unstylish—you can go to a fun restaurant, host a backyard barbeque, head to bowling alley or have a picnic on the beach.
+And a casual rehearsal dinner doesn't have to be completely unstylish, by the way—you can go to a fun restaurant, host a backyard barbeque, head to bowling alley or have a picnic on the beach.

-Q: Should I mail invitations for the rehearsal dinner?
+Should you mail paper invitations for the rehearsal dinner?

 Whether or not you send invitations will depend on the nature of your dinner.
 If it'll be a big party with lots of out-of-town guests in a hotel banquet room or somewhere equally official, then you should send invitations.
-They can be either formally engraved or handwritten on cards, depending on the occasion's formality.
-You'll also want people to RSVP to have a head count for the caterer.
-If your rehearsal dinner will be fairly low-key—a party at a casual restaurant or a barbecue at your parents' house with just the wedding party, you two and your immediate families—then you don't really need "official" invitations.
+They can be either formally calligraped or handwritten on cards, depending on the occasion's formality.
+You'll also want people to RSVP to have a head count for the caterer or restaurant.
+If your rehearsal dinner will be fairly informal—a party at a casual restaurant or a barbecue at your parents' house with just the wedding party, you two and your immediate families—then you don't really need "official" invitations.
 Just make sure everyone knows where they need to be and when.

-Everything you need to know about planning a rehearsal dinner, right here.
+Here's everything you need to know about planning a rehearsal dinner.